Tuesday, December 27, 2022

 *10 or so books (including two by Edith Bruck; when Leo saw another copy of Andremo in Città, he said, ‘Mommy, you have that one already!’
 I suppose seeing it around the house for a few years will do that.)

 I am no different than all the other tourists snapping photos.
-Except I snap photos of the 'Missing dog' flyers on utility poles and the tree stumps some cracker jack street artist has transformed into sculpture, not to mention compelling graffiti and street signs of particular relevance (I will always take photo of the sign for Via della Vigna Vecchia anytime I visit Florence -- it was once my home).
+Except I snap photos of the 'Missing dog' flyers on utility poles and the tree stumps some cracker jack street artist has transformed into sculpture, not to mention compelling graffiti and street signs of particular relevance (I will always take a photo of the sign for Via della Vigna Vecchia anytime I visit Florence -- it was once my home).

 We are taking trams in Milan and some of them are “antiques.”
 The #1 tram line that we took to Castello Sforzesco is just such a model.
 Wooden bench seats line the walls of the tram.
 There’s a shimmy and shake to its accelerations.
 Like a mobile museum that allows a step back in time in addition to a method of transportation.